Blog

 • 3-hole punch

-You may also want to set up a printing system in your space.
-You can charge people to use the printer, creating an additional stream of revenue for your business.
+You may want to set up a printing system in your space and charge people to use the printer, creating an additional stream of revenue for your business.

 Estimated cost: $1,000